tfarhan00/blockpeek-app/README.md

 ## Blockpeek

-A simple crypto looker by tfarhan
+A simple crypto looker

+Built with Next.js

 Entirely made on phone, with :
 - Acode